Nervosys/Botnix/botnix/doc/manual/configuration/customizing-packages.section.md

 Apart from high-level options, it's possible to tweak a package in almost arbitrary ways, such as changing or disabling dependencies of a package.
-For instance, the Emacs package in Nixpkgs by default has a dependency on GTK 2.
+For instance, the Emacs package in Botpkgs by default has a dependency on GTK 2.
 If you want to build it against GTK 3, you can specify that as follows: